Olipear/Portfolio/src/pages/projects/e-commerce-ux-study.md

       Overall just 9% of users who reached one of the other 621 pages ever reached the buy page.

-      The pages were heavy on text were lacking substance on the product itself.
-With a page titled 'Design and History', it added to the impression this could be an informational site about Dieter Rams rather than an online shop.
+      The pages were heavy on text but lacking substance on the product itself.
+A page titled 'Design and History' added to the impression this could be an informational site about Dieter Rams rather than an online shop.

       #### Purchase page

       The purchase page was commonly the last page in a user journey, where customers were making a purchase decision.
-Few people went back to gallery and detail pages, but this was likely because they had already had an opportunity to see these.
-Of course those who deliberated longer and spent a lot of time circling through the various pages were much more likely to make a purchase.
+Users that went on to buy would go back into gallery and details pages from here, before returning.

       The UI itself was well laid out.
-90% of those that didn't bounce interacted with the customisation controls, so their purpose seemed to be clear enough.
+90% of those that didn't bounce interacted with the customisation controls.
   - body_html: " "
     heading: "Design "
     intro: "This was mostly a UX design, I needed to change very little of the UI